snowdrop/quickstart-spring-boot-jolokia/README.md

 is starter, then it is instrumented by the java -javaagent parameter.
 The HTTPS service exposed by Jolokia allows to access using the HTTP protocol the information about the MBeans created within the JVM.

+The Jolokia service can be customized using the following parameters defined within the DeploymentConfig resource as env variables :

+- AB_JOLOKIA_USER = "jolokia"
+- AB_JOLOKIA_PASSWORD = "admin123"
+- AB_JOLOKIA_PASSWORD_RANDOM = "false"

+Remark : The list of the paramters available is defined [here](https://github.com/jboss-container-images/redhat-openjdk-18-openshift-image/blob/openjdk18-dev/image.yaml)

 ## Run the project locally
 ```bash
 mvn clean package